mattbierner/blog.mattbierner.com/_posts/2014-02-07-primitive-operations-as-computations.md

 ```

 ## Lift
 `lift` takes a unary function `f` and returns a new function that performs `f` in the monadic context.
-The result of `lift` is a unary function takes a monadic value `m` as its argument, and returns a monadic result of `f` applied to the result of the input computation.
+The result of `lift` is a unary function that takes a monadic value `m` as its argument, and returns a monadic result of `f` applied to the result of the input computation.

 ```js
 var lift = function(f) {